-- (8) The council makes an appointment in terms of paragraph 14(1)(p) from such professional bodies, external to the University, as it may determine. - (9) An appointment in terms of paragraph 14(1)(q) is made by the council in the following manner - - (a) the council must call for no fewer than four nominations from such persons or bodies of persons as it considers representative of business or labour or both; - after receiving the nominations, the council is entitled to appoint at most four persons, whom it considers fit; and - (c) in the event of fewer than four nominees being acceptable to the council, the council must call for further nominations until four members are appointed. - (10) The council may appoint an additional member in terms of paragraph 14(1)(r) and in doing so must have regard to the provisions of section 27(6) of the Higher Education Act.
+- (6) (a) (i) Members contemplated in paragraph 16(1)(n) and (o), must be elected by their constituencies within six weeks of the annual SRC and PGA elections respectively. - (ii) Members elected by the SRC hold office until 15 September the following year and members elected by the PGA hold office until 15 February the following year. - (b) The manner of the election of the representatives is laid down in each constituency's rules. - (7) The council makes an appointment in terms of paragraph 16(1)(p) from such professional bodies, external to the University, as it may determine. - (8) An appointment in terms of paragraph 16(1)(q) is made by the council in the following manner - (a) the council must call for no fewer than four nominations from such persons or bodies or persons as it considers representative of business or labour or both; - (b) after receiving the nominations the council is entitled to appoint at most four persons, whom it considers fit; and - (c) in the event of fewer than four nominees being acceptable to the council, the council must call for further nominations until four members are appointed. - (9) Subject to subparagraph (10), the council may appoint an additional member in terms of paragraph 16(1)(r). - (10) At least 60% of the members of the council must be persons who are not employed by, or students of, the University and regard must be had to any racial and gender under-representation on the council and the need to redress that. - (11) Except as provided in subparagraphs (1)(a), (b), (c), (f), (g), (h), (i), (n), and (o)- - no student or employee of the University and no other person in receipt of regular remuneration from the University is eligible for appointment or nomination for election or election as a member of the council;